 The Frisket comes in rolls, is low tack, cuts easily with scissors or a sharp knife and is quite economical.

-Low tac Frisket is used for protecting the working surface during airbrushing and can be used in a similar way when applying a powdered layer of pigment in coloured pencil work.
+Airbrush artists use low tac Frisket for protecting the working surface, and we can do the same when applying a powdered layer of pigment in coloured pencil work.

-I have found that whilst it will work in protecting an edge when brushing pigment onto the working surface, the low tac nature of the film tends to lift away from the paper if the brush is moved up to the edge.
+I have found that whilst it will work in protecting an edge when brushing pigment onto the working surface, the low tac nature of the film lifts away from the paper if I move the brush up to the edge.
 It is better to brush outwards from the film onto the paper.

 A more satisfactory method is to use a rubbed in technique as described above.
 For this, we scrape a stock of pigment onto the working surface in the colours required and then rub the powder using an appropriate soft material.